 Assadi further elaborates, “Tweet at people within your niche, follow them, direct message them, and offer to help.
 These are the people who will actually follow you, add you to a list, keep an eye on your Tweets, engage with you, and even click your links.
 The fakers will continue to be ignored and the committed ones will continue to thrive.”

-“In 2017, it’s less about quantity and more about relevant, targeted followers who are active and interested in your niche, industry, and content.”
+“It’s less about quantity and more about relevant, targeted followers who are active and interested in your niche, industry, and content.”
 If you want to grow your Twitter followers, Meghan Monaghan states that you should tweet informative, engaging, non-promotional content more frequently.

 “Unlike other social media platforms, Twitter moves quickly.
 To get noticed in the crowded news feed, share content more than a couple times a day.
 Don’t be afraid to tweet 14 or more times throughout the day—as long as you’re sharing quality, non-spammy content!
 Include the appropriate keywords and hashtags in your tweets to attract new followers ”